Endemic Pathogens Are Making You Crazy And Then Killing You: Toxoplasmosis Spotlight

 Contemporary society champions neuro-diversity and makes it taboo to consider that our psychological issues could have a biological causation.
 Telling someone that their mental health issues could come from pathogen exposure demeans their experience in individualistic societies.
 Anecdotally, I know this firsthand from the amount of push back I get from suggesting highly depressed or anxious people try a blood or stool test.
 We need to change this mentality because people are suffering unnecessarily.
 Again, how many people are wasting their money on therapies focusing on the ‘mind’ and not on treating their hijacked biology?

 As a global community, we have disregarded these repeated links between infectious disease and chronic disease, especially psychiatric.
-And, given the advent of new vaccine technologies, perhaps the time is ripe to focus more on this connection in order to develop vaccines that can literally prevent chronic diseases for which there are no cure, and which, for decades, the scientific community has blamed on genetics and lifestyle components.
+Given the advent of new vaccine technologies, perhaps the time is ripe to focus more on this connection to develop vaccines that can prevent chronic diseases for which there are no cures and which, for decades, the scientific community has blamed on genetics and lifestyle components.

 Spotlight Pathogen: Toxoplasmosis Gondii

-For the remainder of this essay, I'm going to focus on one specific pathogen - the protozoan parasite Toxoplasma Gondii that causes Toxoplasmosis.
+For the remainder of this essay, I will focus on one specific pathogen - the protozoan parasite Toxoplasma Gondii that causes Toxoplasmosis.
 A large percentage of people have barely heard of it, let alone fathom the damage it could potentially cause.
-If you’ve heard of it, it is usually because pregnant women are told to avoid scooping cat litter as cat feces can infect future mothers who then pass it onto their babies.
-In fact this risk is massively overblown.
+If you’ve heard of it, it is usually because pregnant women are told to avoid scooping cat litter as cat faeces can infect future mothers, who then pass it on to their babies.
+In fact, this risk is massively overblown.
 The prevalence of Toxoplasma oocyst shedding in cats is very low (0-1%), even though 15-40% of cats have been infected with Toxoplasma at some point.
-This means very few cats at any one time are actually able to pass their infection directly on to people.
+This means very few cats at any one time are able to pass their infection directly on to people.

 The real risk comes from Toxoplasmosis being endemic in cattle.
 The numbers are crazy!
 As much as two-thirds of pigs and a third of dairy cows tested seropositive for Toxoplasmosis, though the numbers differ across different regions.
-You're picking Toxoplasmosis up from the meat that you eat and most likely not from directly handling your favorite feline friend.
+You're picking Toxoplasmosis up from the meat you eat and most likely not from directly handling your favourite feline friend.
 It's a shame that the CDC puts so much pressure on expecting mothers rather than address the fact that Toxoplasmosis is so widespread in cattle.
-In 2020, a fascinating paper came out that demonstrated Toxoplasmosis has an epigenetic signature, meaning the descendants of Toxoplasmosis carriers can still have affected brains.
-We really can’t escape it, which is perhaps one of the reasons why big pharma isn’t incentivized to go after it.
+In 2020, a fascinating paper demonstrated that Toxoplasmosis has an epigenetic signature, meaning the descendants of Toxoplasmosis carriers can still have affected brains.
+We can’t escape it, which is perhaps one of the reasons why big pharma isn’t incentivized to go after it.

-Let’s dive deeper into this parasite that I hate so much.
-Toxoplasma Gondii is a parasitic alveolate of the same phylum (classification) as malaria, in a group called Apicomplexa.
-Toxoplasma looks gross, like this:
+Toxoplasma gondii is a parasitic alveolate of the same phylum (classification) as malaria in a group called Apicomplexa.
+Toxoplasma Gondii Toxoplasma looks gross like this:

-It is thought that potentially up to two-thirds of people carry it, though it is more heavily prevalent in the West than the East, especially in countries with a culture for consuming undercooked meat, e.g. France with their beloved steak tartare.
-Cats are the definitive (originating) hosts for Toxoplasmosis, and they pass it to others via their feces, which, if ingested by scavenging or grazing animals such as rodents, pigs, and cattle, can then harbor the parasite in their brain and other body tissues.
+It is thought that potentially up to two-thirds of people carry it.
+However, it is more heavily prevalent in the West than the East, especially in countries with a culture for consuming undercooked meat, e.g. France with their beloved steak tartare.
+Cats are the definitive (originating) hosts for Toxoplasmosis, and they pass it to others via their faeces, which, if ingested by scavenging or grazing animals such as rodents, pigs, and cattle, can then harbour the parasite in their brain and other body tissues.

 It gets worse.

 Okay, I know, correlation does not equal causation.
-However, can we all agree that we should be looking more into Toxoplasmosis?!
+However, can we all agree that we should look more into Toxoplasmosis?!

 What to do?!

-That doesn't make Toxoplasmosis any less scary to me.
-We are all only one slice of infected dry-cured ham away from it being permanently lodged in our brains.
+That doesn't make Toxoplasmosis any less scary.
+We are all only one slice of infected dry-cured ham away from having it permanently lodged in our brains.

-Without knowing the mechanism of causation, the links between infectious pathogens like Toxoplasma gondii and later noncommunicable diseases are too vague, delayed and complicated for most academic researchers to go after.
+Without knowing the mechanism of causation, the links between infectious pathogens like Toxoplasma gondii and later noncommunicable diseases are too vague, delayed, and complicated for most academic researchers to pursue.
 But we should be going after them.
 We should be doing so much more than what we are doing.

-However, there are also specific issues with Toxoplasmosis research that have delayed the field.
+There are also specific issues with Toxoplasmosis research that have delayed the field.
 Remember, the definitive hosts of the pathogen are cats.
 However, testing on cats is a sensitive subject – so much so that, due to activist pressure, the world's leading toxoplasmosis lab in Maryland was forced to close in 2019.
-The lab, which opened in 1982, operated on only $625,000 of funding a year (!).
+The lab opened in 1982 and operated on only $625,000 of funding a year (!).

-When I first started worrying about the lack of Toxoplasmosis research going on, I considered that a path forward may be using a foreign libertarian charter city to set up an experimental lab to restart testing on cats.
-The utility calculation of doing this, in my opinion, massively outweighs the harm and loss of cats used in research.
+When I first started worrying about the lack of Toxoplasmosis research, I considered that a path forward might be using a foreign libertarian charter city to set up an experimental lab to restart testing on cats.
+In my opinion, the utility calculation of doing this massively outweighs the harm and loss of cats used in research.
 I write this as a staunch cat lover.
-However, the damage from Toxoplasmosis on humans appears to be very serious, so serious that I would take on the role of the hated leader of the foreign cat-killing research lab for the sake of future generations if needed.
+However, the damage from Toxoplasmosis on humans appears to be very serious.
+I would take on the role of the hated leader of the foreign cat-killing research lab for the sake of future generations if needed.

 That was until I found this paper.